Recovery Themes and Ideas*

 - Positive intent.
 All behavior begins with a positive intent.
 Even substance abuse or crime.
 Again, we must remember that AOD/CTC could be problematic as well as not be legal.

-*These are based on Major Presuppositions or tenets of Neuro Linguistic Programming, the work of Richard Bandler, PhD., and John Grinder, PhD., framers of NLP.
-It is adapted and reproduced here with permission from Tom Dotz, NLP Comprehensive, Inc. Colorado where I did a training course.
-This writer feels that Neuro Linguistic Programming could be a misnomer and may have been more aptly called Applied Cognitive Behavior Theory.
-But, that is only my opinion.
+*These are based on Major Presuppositions or tenets of the work of Richard Bandler, PhD., and John Grinder, PhD.
+It is adapted and reproduced here with permission from Tom Dotz, Colorado, where I did a training course.
+This writer feels that these presuppositions can be adjunct modalities of treatment to effect change with Applied Cognitive Behavior Theories.